In 2020 funding will be made available for 6 RIHS Junior Researcher projects. The call for these PhD grants is now open.

 Conditional on sufficient quality, relevance, feasibility and fit within a research theme, project proposals will be prioritized in the following order:

-- A proposal that was evaluated externally since January 1, 2017 and received excellent reviews but was not granted (such as a VENI proposal).
-Attach documents such as the reviews, rebuttal and decision letter.
+- A proposal that was evaluated externally since January 1, 2018 and received excellent reviews but was not granted (such as a VENI proposal).
+Attach documents such as the original proposal, reviews, rebuttal and decision letter.

-- A proposal that develops new methodology for the population sciences (such as a new measurement technique, a new research design or a new analysis tool).
+- A proposal that develops and/or optimizes new methodology for the health sciences (such as a new measurement technique, a new research design or a new analysis tool).

-- A proposal that creates a new collaboration with an international partner (the PhD should spend at least 6 months at the partner’s institute).
+- A proposal that creates a new collaboration outside Radboudumc, within Radboud University (including other faculties) or with an international partner (the PhD should spend at least 6 months at the partner’s institute).

 - The RIHS Grant Review Committee will assess the pre-proposals on the aspects: 1. suitability of the project for a junior researcher; 2. innovative content; 3. scientific or societal relevance.